 If we, as Born-again Believers, observe Yahuwah’s sabbath days [which is one of the commandments of Moses, the commandments of Messiah], then we can come to know Him.

 However, if we do not observe Yahuwah’s sabbath days [one of the commandments of Moses, the commandments of Messiah], then we can not come to know Him.
 And if we say we do know Him, but do not observe Yahuwah’s sabbath days [one of the commandments of Moses, the commandments of Messiah], then we are a liar — meaning we ‘think’ we know Him, but we do not really know Him.

 At this point, there are some who will insist that all of our sins [including not keeping the sabbath days] are forgiven, and now all we need to do is ‘abide’ in Messiah.

 Yes, this is true according to Scripture!
-But let us see what is required, for those who choose to ‘abide’ in Messiah:
+But let us see what is required to ‘abide’ in Messiah:

 “If ye keep my commandments, ye shall abide <3306> [‘remain’] in my love; even as I have kept my Father’s commandments, and abide in his love” (John 15:10)

 Here is another big “if” passage!
 According to Messiah, our ‘abiding’ in Him is not automatic, but is dependent on our ongoing willingness to keep His commandments — which we have seen includes the keeping of His sabbath days.
 But what else does the apostle John tell us?

 “He that saith he abideth <3306> [‘remains’] in him ought himself also so to walk, even as he walked” (1John 2:6)